Guj amendment to Industrial Disputes Act gets presidential nod | Law-Order

 ''The COVID-19 pandemic has adversely impactedindustries and, thereby, economic growth.
 The government istrying to play the role of a facilitator to put growth back ontrack,'' Mittra said.

 ''These labour reforms, coupled with industry-friendlypolicies, quick decision-making, and availability of skilledmanpower, will help Gujarat attract new industries.
-However,we are ensuring that interests of workers are also protected,he added.
+However,we are ensuring that interests of workers are protected,'' headded.

+Since the Industrial Disputes Act is a Central law,any change that states want to make must get the approval ofthe president.

+The Gujarat government has planned a series ofmeasures to boost industrial activity, while also protectingworkers' interests, an official release said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)